 Dr. Stapleton: In general, a dog’s teeth should be professionally cleaned every one to three years, depending on their size.
-The smaller the breed, the more often the teeth will need to be cleaned, because they are predisposed to periodontal disease (bone loss around the tooth roots due to plaque, calculus and bacteria under the gum line).
-Teeth should be cleaned when plaque or calculus (mineralized plaque) are visible on the tooth crowns and/or bad breath is present.
+The smaller the breed, the more often the teeth will need to be cleaned, because they are predisposed to periodontal disease, or bone loss around the tooth roots due to plaque, calculus and bacteria under the gum line.
+Teeth should be cleaned when plaque or calculus, or mineralized plaque, are visible on the tooth crowns and/or bad breath is present.

 TDL: During the examination process, what should pet owners ask about their dog’s mouth?

-Dr. Stapleton: Pet owners should ask if there is any evidence on examination of gingivitis (gum reddening and inflammation), gum recession, periodontal pocket formation, oral growths, worn or fractured teeth, malocclusions (misaligned teeth) causing an uncomfortable bite or cavities (rarely seen) in dogs.
+Dr. Stapleton: Pet owners should ask if there is any evidence on examination of gingivitis where there is gum reddening and inflammation, gum recession, periodontal pocket formation, oral growths, worn or fractured teeth, malocclusions, or misaligned teeth, causing an uncomfortable bite or cavities, which is rarely seen in dogs.